Federal Courts Rule in Favour of Anti Trust Legislators The…

 The Los Angeles home price graph below courtesy of Zillow shows how prices have almost returned to pre-recession values and are beginning to level off.
 To forecast prices and demand for the LA region, we’d have to examine the cause of the moderation and if it’s a fact.
 Here’s LA’s hottest zip codes.

-Here’s the thing.
-According to a Harvard real estate guru, bubbles don’t burst until demand dries up — an increase in unsold inventory.
+Do you believe we’re in a California housing bubble?
+According to a Harvard real estate guru, bubbles don’t burst until demand dries up — an increase in unsold inventory and that’s not what’s happening.
+Sales are strong and California home prices are predicted to rise further.

-Down Payment and mortgage rules – Banks are withdrawing FHA loans however some are offering downpayments as low as 3%
+- Down Payment and mortgage rules – Banks are withdrawing FHA loans however some were offering down payments as low as 3%

 A complete recovery of around 110,000 annual home sales will likely occur in 2019-2020, as end user demand in Los Angeles County is buttressed by a Great Confluence of Baby Boomers (Boomers) and first-time buyers who are lured by further employment (needed to accommodate population growth of roughly 1% annually since the beginning of the Great Recession).